Exam /Credential Assessment

 Frequently Asked Questions

-A. Exams are administered on Tuesdays, Wednesdays, and Thursdays.
+A. Exams are administered on Wednesdays.
 Times may vary depending on space and testing.

 A. Most of the exams have a multiple-choice component.
 Some exams only have an education and experience component.
 Many exams are a combination of both multiple-choice and education and experience.
 Other exams are characterized as credential assessments.
 A credential assessment is a rating by the Office of Human Resources of an applicant’s/employee’s resume, cover letter, official employment application, college transcript, copies of license/certification and any other relevant material.